 How the Farmers Market Is a Boon to the Local Economy

-Markets where artisans and purveyors sell their goods and produce have existed for as long as trade has existed— shaped by what makes people buy.
-In recent years, the popularity of farmers markets has taken hold of America, so much so that frequenting the farmers market has become a mainstream trend.
+Markets where artisans and purveyors sell their goods and produce have existed for as long as trade has.
+But in recent years, the popularity of farmers markets has taken ahold of America and become a mainstream trend.

-In a world that can often feel overwhelmingly impersonal, complex, and hectic, a trip to the farmers market is a connection to simplicity.
-It’s humbling in its brazen honesty, no-frills wholesomeness.
+In a world that can often feel overwhelmingly impersonal, complex and hectic, a trip to the farmers market is a reconnection to simplicity and to the earth.
+It’s humbling in its no-frills wholesomeness.

 Healthy produce is another reason many come to the market.
-Last year, when I spoke to Ben and Carol Williams, owners of Millgrove Farms, and a presence at the DeVille Street market, they shared with me some interesting facts about the shelf life of produce.
+Last year, when I spoke to Ben and Carol Williams, owners of Millgrove Farms, and vendors at the DeVille Street market, they shared with me some interesting facts about the shelf life of produce.

-After 3 days greens loose 80% of their nutritional value.
+After three days, greens loose 80% of their nutritional value.
 Most produce at the grocery store comes from California, and it takes 5 days to reach the East Coast.
 Compare that to the freshness of produce that was picked that morning, and traveled a much shorter distance before it reached your plate.

 It creates a ripple affect.